onfido/onfido-sdk-ui/README.md

   ```
   See [flow customization](#flow-customization) for details of the custom options for each step.

-## Customising the SDK
+## Customizing the SDK

 The Web SDK has multiple customizable features that provide flexibility, while also being easy to integrate.
-You can also read our [SDK Customization guide](https://developers.onfido.com/guide/sdk-customization).
+You can also read our [SDK customization guide](https://developers.onfido.com/guide/sdk-customization).

 ### UI customization

 The Web SDK supports customization options across the SDK screen including text, the SDK main container, buttons, links, icon background color and popups.
-For visualisations of the available options please see our [SDK customisation guide](https://developers.onfido.com/guide/sdk-customization#web).
+For visualizations of the available options please see our [SDK customization guide](https://developers.onfido.com/guide/sdk-customization#web).

 - **`customUI {Object} optional`**